WebReflection/tiny-cdn/README.md

 ```
 Above snippet will start `tinyCDN` static file serving in the current folder without creating etags or compressed files.
 Handy to quickly test some directory content statically.

+Please note that point at a generic `/folder/` will automatically check for an `index.html` file within that folder.

+Reaching the default shown url will also look for an `index.html` file and  will return a Not Found error if none is provided.

 It is possible to specify both source and destination though:
 ```sh